Disaster Relief Chaplain Training 2021

 This training is for South Carolina Baptist Disaster Relief volunteers interested in serving as a chaplain.
 You will learn to provide emotional and spiritual support to people in crisis.
 You do not have to be a professional minister to serve in this role, and both men and women are needed as chaplains.
-The class is limited to 25 people and prerequisites apply – see below.
+The class is limited to 25 people and prerequisites apply.
+Please do not attempt to register if you have not met ALL of the prerequisites listed below.

 Location: SC Baptist Convention Building, 190 Stoneridge Drive, Columbia, SC